|Investor Relations Contact:||Media Relations Contact:|

 |Michael J. Melnyk, CFA|

-Total revenues for the first quarter of fiscal 2021 were $173.0 million, an increase of 7% year over year and 5% sequentially.
-Total recurring revenue was $141.1 million, an increase of 24% year over year.
+Total revenues for the first quarter of fiscal 2023 were $198.0 million, an increase of 8% year over year.
+On a year over year constant currency basis, total revenue growth would have been 13%.
+Total recurring revenue was $170.8 million, an increase of 20% year over year.
+On a year over year constant currency basis, total recurring revenue growth would have been 25%.
+Recurring revenue represented a record 86% of total revenue.

-Annualized recurring revenue (ARR), which is the annualized value of all active Commvault recurring revenue streams at the end of the reporting period, was $471.6 million as of June 30, 2020, up 9% from June 30, 2019.
+Annualized recurring revenue (ARR), which is the annualized value of all active Commvault recurring revenue streams at the end of the reporting period, was $594.5 million as of June 30, 2022, up 12% from June 30, 2021.
+On a year over year constant currency basis, ARR growth would have been 16%.

-Software and products revenue was $76.6 million, an increase of 20% year over year and 15% sequentially.
-The year over year increase in software and products revenue was driven by a 41% increase in larger deals (deals greater than $0.1 million in software and products revenue).
-The volume of these transactions was up 5% and the average dollar amount of these transactions increased 35% to $403,000.
+Software and products revenue was $92.4 million, an increase of 13% year over year.
+The year over year increase in software and products revenue was driven by a 24% increase in larger deals (deals with greater than $0.1 million in software and products revenue).
+On a year over year constant currency basis, software and products revenue growth would have been 17%.

-On a GAAP basis, income from operations was $6.7 million for the first quarter compared to loss of $6.7 million in the prior year.
-Non-GAAP EBIT was $32.5 million in the quarter compared to $15.5 million in the prior year.
+On a GAAP basis, income from operations (EBIT) was $7.4 million for the first quarter compared to $15.5 million in the prior year.
+Non-GAAP EBIT was $40.6 million in the quarter compared to $41.0 million in the prior year.

 A reconciliation of GAAP to non-GAAP results has been provided in Financial Statement Table IV included in this press release.
 (Download Financial Tables)